roozbehR/MovieBook/README.md

 ![User Profile](documentationImages\profiles\Following_toggle.PNG)

+*Note: the user that will show up is currently random but this will display the user that is clicked once the back-end is implemented*

 ### Administration Panel **(Admins Only)**

 The admin panel is only available through the admin tab in the navigation bar (only appears for admins).